kwn/number-to-words/README.md

 **Q: I found a bug.
 What should I do?**

 A: Please report an issue on GitHub.
-Also feel free to fix it and open a pull request.
+Feel free to fix it and open a pull request.
 I don't know most of those languages that the library supports, so your help and contribution would be much appreciated.
 Thanks!

 **Q: My language is missing.
-Could you add it, please?**
+Could it be added?**

 A: Unfortunately, there's a high chance I don't know your language.
 Feel free to implement the missing transformer and open a pull request.
 You can take a look at the existing transformers, and follow the same pattern as other languages do.